brotherkev/simple-web-server-cpp/README.md

 ### preface

 Below is all the things I've learned throughout this project.
 I wrote these by hand and then transcribed them here.
 I will give a general overview of the way I take notes and, in general, learn things.
 Understand, I am not a bright man.
 At the age of 24, working as an IT specialist, and having a bachelor's in computer science, I hardly understood fractions a year ago (specifically performing arithemetic with them.
 I am teaching myself algebra at the moment.)
-I never knew how to learn things.
+I never knew how to learn things in a way that made me want to take it beyond "just enough".
 I have found a new way to learn things.

 I pick a project and have to research every aspect of a subject to understand it.
 If I see a term I don't recognize, I research it, and if that brings on even more terms, I research those.
 I figure out why it exists and why it is picked over alternatives.
 I go in depth with it to the point of redundancy.
 Because of this, I gain a firm understanding of the tools I'm using and the domain I'm in.